nii236/crypto_world_summit/crypto_world_summit.md

 # What is Yield Farming?

 - The art and science of combining the money legos of DeFi to maximise yield
+- Tokenised _everything_
-- Lending tokens, borrowing tokens, derivative tokens, tokenised _everything_
+  - Lending tokens
+  - Borrowing tokens
+  - Derivative tokens
 - We can use these tokens and interoperate with different DeFi protocols in weird and wonderful ways

 ---

-# What is an AMM?

-- Automated Market Maker
+# What is an Automated Market Maker (AMM)?

+- Liquidity pool for swaps
 - Two main parties:
   - Traders swaps between pairs
   - Liquidity providers can provide liquidity, receive fees and token rewards